BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 download: s3://hl-it-admin/ssh_keys/ssh_keys_backup.zip to ./ssh_keys_backup.zip
 ```

-With access to SSH keys, EC2's describe instances can give a hint to where they can be used.
+With access to SSH keys, EC2's describe instances can give a hint on where they can be used.
 Let's use Pacu's ec2__enum
 ```
 Pacu (contractor:contractor) > run ec2__enum
   Running module ec2__enum...